joe7575/vm16/readme.md

 # VM16 - 16-bit VM for Minetest mods

-The VM16 is a 16-bit virtual machine implemented in C.
+The VM16 is a 16-bit virtual machine and a development environment with compiler, assembler and debugger.

 It enables simulation of computers in the game Minetest and is capable of executing real binary code at a remarkable speed.

 **The mod is currently under construction.
-Not all files and documents are updated !!!**
+Not all files and documents are always updated !!!**

 ![screenshot](https://github.com/joe7575/vm16/blob/master/screenshot.png)